 This recipe’ soft-boiled eggs are seasoned in Filipino adobo sauce.
 YUM!
 I give credit to my sister, Claudine Castro, who made some Filipino soft-boiled eggs and shared it on her Instagram story🧡

-For the adobo sauce, take another pot and add a little oil.
+- For the adobo sauce, take a saucepan and add a little oil.
 Add the crushed garlic, peppercorns, and the bay leaf.
-Swish the ingredients around in the pot a bit.
+Swish the ingredients around in the pan a bit.

 Now you have Filipino adobo eggs!
 So easy, and so delicious😋.